jessica-taylor/gigascaling/README.md

 on centralized parties that could commit fraud or otherwise sabotage the system.

 The most popular blockchains, such as Bitcoin and Ethereum, are not scalable.
 They require every full node to download and verify every transaction.
+This means high transaction fees, and it means that even a single large country's financial transactions could not all occur on these networks.

 ## Theoretical alternatives to "everyone verifies everything"